How to Make a Cloak (VIDEO) with FREE DIY Hooded Cloak Pattern

 STEP 2: Cut out the fabric

-You will be cutting out the fabric for the hood first.
+To make this DIY cloak, you will be cutting out the fabric for the hood first.
 Fold the main fabric in half, right sides together and then place your pattern on it.
 Make sure to have the upper edge of the hood on the fold.
 Use the pattern as a guide and cut the fabric.

 Cut a second piece from the lining fabric, identical to the first piece.